kevster2017/eCommerce/README.md

 * Image Upload
 * Middleware
 * Stripe payments
+* Font Awesome Icons

 ### Standard User Features
 Once registered/logged in, a standard user can avail of the following features:
 * 	View the products listed on the site.
-This includes viewing a selection of 4 recently added items and 4 trending items.
+This includes viewing a selection of 4 recently added items.
 *	A user can view an index of items by category, e.g., Consoles or Mobiles.
 *	View the profile of an individual item.
 *	Add items to cart